Azure/osdu-developer/README.md

 ```

-#### Environment Overrides
+#### Optional Overrides

-Environment Variables can be optionally overriden
+Environment variables can be overriden as necessary.

 ```bash
 # Override Default Subscription